Waveforms and Fluxes of Generic Extreme-Mass-Ratio Inspirals with a Spinning Secondary: Introduction

 Since the first direct detection of a gravitational wave (GW) signal from a binary black hole merger in 2015 \cite{LIGO2016}, the LIGO-Virgo-KAGRA (LVK) collaboration has announced more than 100 compact binary merger events \cite{LIGO2023}.
 The gravitational waves from these stellar-mass compact binaries at coalescence are in a relatively high frequency band.
 The future space-borne gravitational wave detectors, such as LISA \cite{LISA2017}, Taiji \cite{Taiji2020}, and Tian-Qin \cite{TianQin2016}, are most sensitive in the milli-Hertz (mHz) band.
 One of the primary sources for these space-borne interferometers is extreme mass-ratio inspirals (EMRI) \cite{LISA_EMRI2017}, which consists of a stellar-mass compact object, e.g., a stellar-mass black hole (sBH) with mass $\mathcal{O}(1-100)$ $M_\odot$, and a supermassive black hole (SMBH).

-It relies on the matched-filter technology to dig out the EMRI event in the continuous long signal or resolve system parameters, which requires the precise system simulation.
+It relies on the matched-filter technology to dig out the EMRI event in the continuous long signal or resolve system parameters, which requires precise system simulation.
 Due to the extreme mass ratio $\epsilon$, we can apply the two-timescale analysis to the EMRI system \cite{Hinderer2008}.
-Generally, the orbit motion $q_{\alpha}$ evolves on the orbit timescale $\sim 2\pi /\omega_{\alpha}$ as
+Generally, angle variables $q_{\alpha}$ evolve on the orbit timescale $\sim 2\pi /\omega_{\alpha}$ as